-Meniscectomy is a surgical procedure which is designed to remove a part or all of torn meniscus.
+Meniscectomy Surgery is designed to remove a part or all of torn meniscus.
 Meniscus tear is one of the most common knee joint injuries.
 Orthopedic surgeons who generally perform meniscectomies will determine surgical intervention based upon the ability of meniscus to heal while keeping in mind the age, activity level & health of the patient.
 Surgeons are most likely to suggest this treatment if they think it will work best for the patient based upon the location & pattern of the tear & how big or small it is.
 Moreover, in some cases surgeons will make the final decision during surgery.

 - When patients have small tear located at the outer edge of meniscus, in which area the doctors call the ‘red zone’, home treatments would be a good option as these tears quite often heal by themselves with rest.

 - When the patient is having moderate to large tear located at the outer edge of meniscus (red zone), surgery can be a good option.
 This type of tear is found to heal well following surgical intervention.

 - When the patient is having tear which has spread from red zone into inner two-thirds of meniscus, called the white zone, it is quite hard to make a decision.
 Surgery for repairing these types of tears, usually do not work out well.

 - When patients are having tears in the white zone of meniscus, surgery for repair is usually not done because meniscus is unlikely to heal.
 However, partial meniscectomy may be performed in case torn pieces of meniscus are causing swelling & pain.